New York

 To preheat the oven, simply set the temperature to the desired cooking level and wait for it to reach that temperature before placing your steak inside.
 It is recommended to preheat the oven for at least 15 minutes to allow it to fully heat up.
 This gives the oven enough time to reach the set temperature and stabilize so that it can provide consistent heat throughout the cooking process.
 Keep in mind that preheating times may vary depending on the type and size of your oven, so always refer to the manufacturer’s instructions for guidance.

-See also How Far New York To Los Angeles
+See also Do Not Disturb New York

 Cooking the Steak: